s-a-nersisyan/ExhauFS/README.md

 </details>

-Sample annotation table formats are different for classification and survival analysis.
+Annotation table format is different for classification and survival analysis.
 For classification it should contain binary indicator of sample class (e.g., 1 for recurrent tumor and 0 for non-recurrent), dataset (batch) label and dataset type (Training/Filtration/Validation).
 It is important that `Class = 1` represents "Positives" and `Class = 0` are "negatives", otherwise accuracy scores may be calculated incorrectly.
 Note that annotation should be present for each sample listed in the data table in the same order: